RationalAsh/biorobotics-lab-nus/content/project-pages/lower-limb-rehabilitation/index.md

         1. Huang, Rui, et al. "The Feasibility, Safety and Efficacy of Robot-Assisted Gait Training Based on a Wearable Ankle Robot in Stroke Rehabilitation."
 International Conference on Intelligent Robotics and Applications.
 Singapore: Springer Nature Singapore, 2023.
         2. Narayan, Ashwin, et al. "Real-Time hierarchical classification of time series data for locomotion mode detection."
 IEEE Journal of Biomedical and Health Informatics 26.4 (2021): 1749-1760.
         3. Zhong, Bin, et al. "A Cable-driven Exoskeleton with Personalized Assistance Improves the Gait Metrics of People in Subacute Stroke."
 IEEE Transactions on Neural Systems and Rehabilitation Engineering (2023).
+        4. B. Zhong, K. Guo, H. Yu and M. Zhang, "Toward Gait Symmetry Enhancement via a Cable-Driven Exoskeleton Powered by Series Elastic Actuators," in IEEE Robotics and Automation Letters, vol. 7, no. 2, pp. 786-793, April 2022, doi: 10.1109/LRA.2021.3130639.
-        4. Qian, Yuepeng, et al. "Toward improving actuation transparency and safety of a hip exoskeleton with a novel nonlinear series elastic actuator."
+        5. Qian, Yuepeng, et al. "Toward improving actuation transparency and safety of a hip exoskeleton with a novel nonlinear series elastic actuator."
 IEEE/ASME Transactions on Mechatronics 28.1 (2022): 417-428.
-        5. Qian, Yuepeng, Haoyong Yu, and Chenglong Fu.
+        6. Qian, Yuepeng, Haoyong Yu, and Chenglong Fu.
 "Adaptive oscillator-based assistive torque control for gait asymmetry correction with a nSEA-driven hip exoskeleton."
 IEEE Transactions on Neural Systems and Rehabilitation Engineering 30 (2022): 2906-2915.
-        6. Qian, Yuepeng, et al. "Predictive Locomotion Mode Recognition and Accurate Gait Phase Estimation for Hip Exoskeleton on Various Terrains," in IEEE Robotics and Automation Letters 7.3 (2022): 6439-6446.
+        7. Qian, Yuepeng, et al. "Predictive Locomotion Mode Recognition and Accurate Gait Phase Estimation for Hip Exoskeleton on Various Terrains," in IEEE Robotics and Automation Letters 7.3 (2022): 6439-6446.
-        7. Ma, Teng, et al. "A Piecewise Monotonic Smooth Phase Variable for Speed-Adaptation Control of Powered Knee-Ankle Prostheses."
+        8. Ma, Teng, et al. "A Piecewise Monotonic Smooth Phase Variable for Speed-Adaptation Control of Powered Knee-Ankle Prostheses."
 IEEE Robotics and Automation Letters 7.3 (2022): 8526--8533.
-        8. Ma, Teng, et al. "Corrections to “A Piecewise Monotonic Smooth Phase Variable for Speed-Adaption Control of Powered Knee-Ankle Prostheses.”
+        9. Ma, Teng, et al. "Corrections to “A Piecewise Monotonic Smooth Phase Variable for Speed-Adaption Control of Powered Knee-Ankle Prostheses.”
 IEEE Robotics and Automation Letters 7.4 (2022): 11475-11475.
-        9. Ma, Teng, et al. "Gait Phase Subdivision and Leg Stiffness Estimation During Stair Climbing."
+        10. Ma, Teng, et al. "Gait Phase Subdivision and Leg Stiffness Estimation During Stair Climbing."
 IEEE Transactions on Neural Systems and Rehabilitation Engineering 30 (2022): 860-868.

 ---